PiotrKaaminski/forum_backend/README.md

 ## Project on host

 This project is hosted on azure platform with front-end application made by friend of mine in angular.
-CI/CD is applied on "azure" branch.
+CI/CD is applied on main branch.
 Check here: https://pkaminski-forum.azurewebsites.net

 ## Additional info